joordy/car-checkin-tool/README.md

 # Car Checkin Tool

-Wij ([Jordy Fronik](https://github.com/joordy), [Lars Ruijs](https://github.com/lars-ruijs) en [Guus Maij](https://github.com/tsjuusmei)) hebben een tool gemaakt om online reserveringen van huurauto's in te kunnen checken.
-Hierdoor hoeft de gebruiker alleen nog fysiek de sleutels van de desbetreffende auto te halen, en worden wachtrijen voor de balie een stuk korter.
+We ([Jordy Fronik](https://github.com/joordy), [Lars Ruijs](https://github.com/lars-ruijs) & [Guus Maij](https://github.com/tsjuusmei)) have made a tool to online check-in reservations for rental cars.
+Because of this, the user will only have to physically pick-up the keys for the car, and will shorten the queue at the rental place.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/55750107/120201781-1ada6c00-c226-11eb-803c-5cbe6fd6b6ff.png" width="900px">